 Jan ordered the confit duck leg that came with braised cannellini beans, chorizo and herbs.
 I watched her pull apart that slowly cooked duck and for a moment wondered if I had chosen the wrong thing.

-John and David both ordered the Mooloolaba prawns which were sauteed with chorizo and served with a panzanella salad.
-Mooloolaba is the city across the river from where we live and there are lots of prawn trawlers around.
-The local prawns were well cooked and when paired with the spicy chorizo, the men thought the flavours were well matched.
+David ordered the Mooloolaba prawns which were sauteed with chorizo and served with a panzanella salad.
+Mooloolaba is the city nearby and there are lots of prawn trawlers around.
+The local prawns were well cooked and when paired with the spicy chorizo, David thought the flavours were well matched.

 As you know, I have trouble with seafood and fish so I ordered the rump steak.
 I gave it two thumbs up for flavour but it was tough and difficult to chew.
 I wonder why a restaurant with an Australian Good Food and Wine hat would choose to serve a tough piece of meat.
 I know it’s not just me because when I ordered it, our server said it was difficult to cook it more rare because it was a tougher cut of meat.
 (That should have told me something.)

 My steak came topped wonderful sauce of porcini mushrooms, bacon and finely chopped vegetables as well as sliced and roasted kipfler potatoes.
 All the flavours worked for me and I would have been in heaven with a more tender piece of meat.

 A meal is always better when you add a few sides so we had the green beans with bacon and parmesan butter and we ordered roasted kipler potatoes with thyme salt too.

 We decided on a bottle of Hazard Hill Sauvignon Blanc Semillon wine and we found it fresh and fruity and very drinkable.
 It’s not an expensive wine – more of an enjoy it now and don’t think about it again wine.
 The tasting notes say musky aromas of ginger, quinine and lemon zest with a smoky overtone but to me it tasted like wine.